Antipurity/sensor-network/docs/ROADMAP.md

             - Ability to attach to the extension's page.
             - Ability to watch not just one tab, but many tabs (`requestAnimationFrame` suffers in background tabs too).

+### Python API

+- ⋯ …Maybe, for simplicity, Python, since most ML stuff happens in Python? `send(data)→Future<feedback>`, `receive(prev_feedback)→next_data`, using NumPy.
+Be able to read from a file and write to it.
+And possibly a WebRTC sensor, for using the model online.
+(No need for any data collection nor transformation, nor multiple handlers.)
+    - ⋯ Research dataset/environment libraries, and how one-line we can make sensors of those.
+(Take a bath in data.
+Rub it into your eyes.)
+    - ⋯ Connect CPU-side GPT-2, which acts word-per-word, or even letter-per-letter and integrates like the keyboard sensor, by sharing parts of the name.
+    - ❌ Connect a GAN's generator, from a random or drifting vector to some simple data, such as MNIST digits, or even a very simple tabular dataset.
+See whether listening to this can somehow give an understanding.
+(Listening to data directly has proven to be extremely low-bandwidth in practice, and kinda tedious, so, probably won't be any good.)
+    - ⋯ A [Perceiver IO](https://arxiv.org/abs/2107.14795) model for future prediction and first-cell-number maximization.
+        - ⋯ To take advantage of exponential improvement of learning, ML has to be a journey, not a series of separate steps like it is today.
+Sensor network being able to represent all data in one format is a prerequisite.
+So research lifelong learning.
+        - ❌ Prediction is technically a number to optimize, so, make it the reward.
+(Unless all humanity instantly starts entrusting all tasks to a sensor network, we probably would have too little & too contradictory data for reward-learning to succeed.)

+### Rust API

+The OS ecosystem, where communication happens through IPC.
+Each extra module should have its own crate, prefixed with `sensor-network-`.

+- ⋯ Per-machine named [IPC](https://docs.rs/interprocess/latest/interprocess/) broadcasting, in this repo.
+    - ⋯ The trait `Sensor`, which specifies a sensor:
+        - ⋯ `new(name:&[&StringOrNumberOrClosure], data_size: u64, channel: Option<String>)`.
+            - ⋯ Each closure in `name` is called with start & end indices, and returns a `-1`…`1` number to put.
+This allows individual blocks to have different metadata, so that models can adapt easily.
+        - ⋯ `data_size(&self)->u32`. `0` by default.
+        - ⋯ `on_data(&self, feedback: Vec<f32>, reward_feedback: f32)->Future<(data:Vec<f32>, reward:f32)>`: if implemented, this will be called automatically whenever handlers are ready.
+        - ⋯ Pre-implemented `send(&self, data: Vec<f32>, reward: f32)->Future<(feedback: Vec<f32>, reward_feedback: f32)>`: send data, receive feedback, [eventually](https://crates.io/crates/futures).
+        - ⋯ Implement `std::io::Write` (sending data) and `std::io::Read` (getting feedback) on top of `send`, which make the reward `0`.
+(Unless Rust complains about conflicting implementations.)
+        - ⋯ `no_feedback(&self)->bool`, `true` by default, for no-action things.
+Handlers shouldn't bother giving feedback on these.
+    - ⋯ The trait `Transform`, which changes a frame's data (post-sending pre-handling):
+        - ⋯ For efficiency, transforms are not IPC (which would have needed at least one IPC copy per transform per message), but have to be created in the same process as the main `Handler`.
+        - ⋯ `new(channel: Option<String>)`.
+        - ⋯ `on_data(&self, data: Vec<f32>, cell_shape:&[u32])->Future<(Vec<f32>, Extra)>` returns a value [eventually](https://crates.io/crates/futures).
+        - ⋯ `on_feedback(&self, feedback: Vec<f32>, cell_shape:&[u32], extra: Extra)->Future<Vec<f32>>`.
+        - ⋯ `priority(&self) -> f64`: all transforms are called in a chain, highest-priority-first. `0` by default.
+    - ⋯ The trait `Handler`, which gives feedback to sensors:
+        - ⋯ `new(channel: Option<String>)`.
+        - ⋯ `on_data(&self, data: Vec<f32>, error: Vec<f32>, cellShape: &[f32], feedback: Option<Vec<f32>>) -> Future<Option<Vec<f32>>>`: give feedback to data, or observe another handler's data+feedback.
+            - ⋯ On each step, turn observations into corrections:
+                - ⋯ A periodic loop of fulfilling corrections to smooth network latency, released in the order that they were requested, sending back data if not handled when needed.
+Try to match the latency of observation-correction things.
+                    - ⋯ Benchmark the latency deviation, mean & stdev.
+Both when messages are sent evenly, and in bursts of 2/4/8/16/32/64/128.
+                    - ⋯ Give per-number max error along with data.
+            - ⋯ On each sent message, wait a bit before handling messages, to make inputs more coherent.
+(And, benchmark the coherence, as the % of senders transformed, avg per step.)
+            - ⋯ Only send feedback to those senders that have `.no_feedback()->false`.
+        - ⋯ `no_feedback(&self) -> bool`, `true` by default.
+        - ⋯ `priority(&self) -> f64`, `0` by default: only the one max-priority handler with `no_feedback=false` will give feedback, the rest will simply observe.
+        - ⋯ `data_size(&self) -> u32`, `64` by default.
+        - ⋯ `name_size(&self) -> u32`, `64` by default.
+        - ⋯ `name_part_size(&self) -> u32`, `16` by default.
+    - ⋯ Sensors first request cell shapes from handlers, then for each unique shape, allocate the actual positions.
+On step, limit f32 numbers to `-1`…`1`, put them in places, fill in reward (`0`) & name, compress if specified, then send to handlers.
+    - ⋯ Test that all data is indeed transformed correctly, via bogus senders/transforms.
+    - ⋯ Benchmark throughput and latency with bogus data, in time-per-cell.

+- ⋯ Sensors:
+    - ⋯ Actual sensors, as in actual hardware interfaces, each exposed with both read (handlers observe the human acting) and write (handlers specify actions) modes:
+        - ⋯ Keyboard.
+        - ⋯ Mouse.
+        - ⋯ Video+audio of a window or desktop, or camera/microphone.
+            - ⋯ Research libraries: [X11Cap](https://github.com/bryal/X11Cap) is Linux-only; [FFmpeg](http://www.ffmpeg.org/) may be good, though is an external dependency.
+            - ⋯ Video, in spatially-coalesced chunks, with x/y coords of each chunk's center in the name.
+                - ⋯ Full stream.
+                - ⋯ Split into rects.
+                - ⋯ Zoom.
+            - ⋯ Audio:
+                - ⋯ Mono (average all channels, with -1 & 0 in the name).
+                - ⋯ Stereo (expose each channel, with 1 & i in the name).
+            - ⋯ Write-mode: create a window and draw in it for video, and/or play the audio that we get.
+Debugging, essentially.
+    - ⋯ System resources: CPU (% free mem and per-core % used) and GPU if available (roughly, % free mem and % used; align if possible).
+    - ⋯ Read from Internet, through WebRTC.
+Many machines can thus gather into one sensor network.
+Same as JS.
+    - ⋯ Read from file/s.
+Same as JS.
+    - ⋯ Launched-by-another-process STDIO, for integration.
+    - ⋯ A [Puppeteer](https://pptr.dev/)ed browser, where the JS extension is installed, and we make it inject interfaces and collect data by calling a Puppeteer-injected function (from base64 data, to a promise of base64 feedback) for us.

+- ⋯ Transforms:
+    - ⋯ Same as JS.

+- ⋯ Handlers (launch the main handler first, the rest will not give feedback):
+    - ⋯ Sound output (speakers), no feedback.
+    - ❌ Sound input via microphone.
+(Humans can't perfectly uphold the "one feedback per one data" constraint, so we can at most expose audio to an AI model that will do the actual translation to feedback.)
+    - ⋯ Send to Internet.
+Same as JS.
+        - ⋯ Research libraries that can carry messages: [Rabbi](https://github.com/CleverCloud/lapin)[tMQ](https://crates.io/crates/amiquip); [raw WebRTC](https://webrtc.rs/).
+    - ⋯ Store to file/s.
+Same as JS.
+    - ⋯ Launched-by-another-process STDIO.
+        - ⋯ Communicate in packets: cell-count and 1+value-size (so that names can be resized if needed) and cell-size and all-cell-data (`-1`…`1`).
+Uncompressed for simplicity of integration.
+            - ⋯ Benchmark actual throughput.
+    - ⋯ A Neuralink device.
+Once it, you know, exists.
+(Maybe it would be a [HID](https://web.dev/hid/).)

+- ⋯ A library, usable [in ](https://github.com/bevyengine/bevy)[g](https://crates.io/crates/amethyst)[am](https://crates.io/crates/ggez)[es](https://crates.io/crates/piston), for acting as a sensor (AI-interface-enabled programs).

+- ⋯ Compression, for Internet and files:
+    - ⋯ API for compressing and decompressing a stream of messages: a trait, with the constructor (taking cell-shape) and the compression version and message-compression (from message and context, to data and context) and message-decompression (taking data and context, returning message and max error and context).
+        - ⋯ Handle historical context, via sync points: knowing past states can help compression, but if messages can be dropped (such as in RTC), decompression can't proceed if it needs history, so we need history-less points.
+Files won't need this, but WebRTC will.
+        - ⋯ No std lib, for wasm.
+    - ⋯ No-op compression, as the default.
+    - ⋯ A benchmark that measures compression ratio of a file, preferably always the same one, stored in the repo.
+Fail if uncompressed data does not match actual data, within the returned tolerance.
+And compression speed, per cell.
+    - ⋯ Try compression options, and find the best one.

+- ⋯ A server for nearest-neighbor search.
+Accept requests: "register/update this ID, with a removal token" (the -1…1 vector label is decided randomly), "remove this ID, given a removal token" (the label still persists), "get up-to-N nearest neighbors, current URL/IP & ID & current label", "update this ID with this suggested vector label" (with an update method that effectively averages inter-user most-recent votes, and slowly nudges the label toward that, notifying the register-ee along the way, removing the ID if not connected).
+(Connect AI models & humans: train a worldwide AI model collaboratively, and vote with far more detail than democracy can ever hope for.)

+- ⋯ If we can somehow find TBs of storage for hosting, create a server that stores all incoming connections to file, and samples from that file when requested, or reads by stream ID.

+Isn't implementing all this such a joyful learning opportunity?

 ## Journey

 The Sensor Network is a human-friendly environment for integrating general intelligence with computers.